swissmanu/mse-thesis/content/content.md

 ### Open Science

-The designs and results of all conducted studies (interviews, observational study, cognitive walkthrough, and moderated remote usability test) are documented in the respective research papers and their supplementary material available in [Appendices @sec:paper-1; Appendices @sec:user-journey; Appendices @sec:paper-2]) to encourage future research on RP debugging.
+The designs and results of all conducted studies (interviews, observational study, cognitive walkthrough, and moderated remote usability test) are documented in the respective research papers and their supplementary material available in [Appendices @sec:paper-1; Appendices @sec:paper-2; Appendices @sec:user-journey]) to encourage future research on RP debugging.
 In addition, a list of URLs to various GitHub repositories related to my work is available in [Appendix @sec:open-science].

 ## Open Source